Bi-Lipschitz Invariants in Singularity Theory: Lojasiewicz Exponent and Euler Obstruction: The Bi-Lipschitz Invariance of the ojasiewicz Exponent

 \section{The Bi-Lipschitz Invariance of the \L ojasiewicz Exponent}

 The study of bi-Lipschitz invariants plays a central role in singularity theory, as these invariants capture geometric properties of analytic varieties beyond their purely algebraic structure.
-This section generalizes the work of Bivia-Ausina and Fukui \cite{carlesfukui}, extending their results on the bi-Lipschitz invariance of the order and \L ojasiewicz exponent from ideals in $\mathcal{O}_n$ to ideals in $\mathcal{O}_X$, where $(X,0)$ is a germ of a normal complex analytic variety.
+This section generalizes the work of Bivia-Ausina and Fukui \cite{carlesfukui}, extending their results on the bi-Lipschitz invariance of the order and \L ojasiewicz exponent from ideals in $\mathcal{O}_n$ to ideals in $\mathcal{O}_{X(S)}$, where $(X(S),0)$ is a germ of an affine toric variety associated with the semigroup $S$.
 As a first step, we establish a general result on the bi-Lipschitz equivalence of ideals, which will serve as a fundamental tool for the subsequent analysis of Jacobian ideals and their integral closures.\\